 Mega Pinsir is a niche, yet powerful set up wallbreaker in LGPE OU.
-It's tied with Mega Gyarados for having the highest Attack stat in the metagame, and what helps set this Pokemon apart from other Mega Evolutions is its ability to use Swords Dance effectively.
-Mega Pinsir is capable of 2HKOing every Pokemon in the metagame, at the very least, after one boost thanks to its access to the tried-and-true combination of Rock Slide and Earthquake along with STAB X-Scissor to slam tier-staples such as Mew, Zapdos, Mega Gyarados, and Alolan Muk.
-Mega Pinsir also sits at an above-average Speed tier that lets it outspeed the crowded base 100 threshold and everything slower, giving this Pokemon a much easier time taking on the majority of the metagame.
-Unfortunately, Mega Pinsir comes with severe downsides.
-It lacks defensive utility thanks to a horrendous defensive typing that gives it a 4x weakness to Stealth Rock upon Mega Evolving, making it incredibly difficult to bring this Pokemon in healthy enough to attempt to use Swords Dance.
-Without a boost from Swords Dance, Mega Pinsir's not strong enough to knock out some of the metagame's premier threats such as Melmetal, Zapdos, and Rhydon from full, which can all tank unboosted attacks fairly easily and retaliate back with Double Iron Bash, Thunderbolt, and Rock Slide, respectively.
-While Mega Pinsir's Speed stat is nothing to scoff at, it's still liable to being revenge killed by faster Pokemon such as Starmie, Mega Alakazam, Alolan Dugtrio, and Mega Aerodactyl, all of which can knock Mega Pinsir out after Stealth Rock.
+It's tied with Mega Gyarados for having the highest Attack stat in the metagame, and boasts Swords Dance to further boost its damage output.
+Mega Pinsir is capable of 2HKOing every Pokemon in the metagame after a boost with the great coverage provided by X-Scissor, Earthquake, and Rock Slide.
+Mega Pinsir also sits at an above-average Speed tier that lets it outspeed Mew, Zapdos, and everything slower, giving this Pokemon a much easier time taking on the majority of the metagame.
+Unfortunately, using Mega Pinsir comes with severe downsides.
+It lacks defensive utility thanks to a horrendous defensive typing that gives it a 4x weakness to Stealth Rock upon Mega Evolving, making it incredibly difficult to bring it in more than once.
+Without a boost from Swords Dance, Mega Pinsir's not strong enough to knock out some of the metagame's premier threats such as Melmetal and Zapdos from full, both of which can retaliate with a devastating Double Iron Bash or Thunderbolt respectively.
+While Mega Pinsir's Speed stat is solid, it's still liable to being revenge killed by faster Pokemon such as Mega Aerodactyl, Mega Alakazam, Gengar, and Alolan Dugtrio.

 name: Swords Dance